 Every two years, the City accepts proposals from agencies seeking funding.
 The Human Services Commission is responsible for evaluating program applications and making recommendations to the City Council regarding which agencies and programs to support.
 The overall fund is ultimately included as part of the city budget adoption process.

 Community Court: An Innovative Approach to Connecting People with Services

-Listen to this King County Library System podcast about Redmond's Community Court, a collaborative effort between King County District Court, King County Library System, the City of Redmond and community service providers, or watch the video below.
+See this story about Redmond's Community Court, a collaborative effort between King County District Court, King County Library System, the City of Redmond and community service providers, or watch the video below.